 NBFCs have got impacted lately."
-On his part, Lall has stated his strategic intent to retailise the organisation and the merger
+On his part, Lall has stated his strategic intent to retailise the organisation and the merger was a step in that direction.

 And the merger has its advantages too.
 First up, IDFC Bank shareholders get an excellent retail franchise, with enough and more expertise in credit appraisals in retail and SME, and seasoned nearly for a decade.
 For IDFC Bank, it's an entry into the higher margin, more stable retail credit business with stable asset quality.
 For Capital First shareholders, the merger benefit is rather straight - it gives them a banking license, and access to a long-term generate, which in turn would have a bearing on equity and Tier-I capital-raising abilities.